em-cl/IoT-Project/README.md

 			return Ok(data);
 		}
 ```
-3. The string is deserialized to data tranfer objects and converted to domain objects, then checked for duplicates and saved in the database.
-If every thing was correct the new  measurements are published in memory as a MediatR notification.
+3. The string is deserialized to data transfer objects and converted to domain objects, then checked for duplicates and saved in the database.
+If everything was correct the new measurements are published in memory as a MediatR notification.
 ```C#
 	public record SaveBatchCommand (string Data) : IRequest<IEnumerable<Measurement>> {